Vector Bundles on the Moduli Stack of Elliptic Curves: Introduction and Statement of Results

 Note that we have the following special case of Theorem \ref{ClassLine}: \begin{cor}If $R$ is a regular local ring, the map $\Z/12 \to \Pic(\MM_R)$, $[k] \mapsto \omega^k$, is an isomorphism.\end{cor} \begin{proof}By \cite{Har77}, II.6.6 and II.6.15, we have $\Pic(\A^1_R) \cong \Pic(\Spec R)$.\end{proof}

-For vector bundles of higher rank, we will be able to give a complete classification only under severe restriction on the local ring $R$.
+We will take some first steps towards the study of vector bundles of higher rank on the moduli stack of elliptic curves.
+We will be able to give a complete classification only under severe restriction on the local ring $R$, but have several partial results.
 Before we go into the details, we want to fix the definition of a vector bundle we want to use: \begin{defi}Let $(\XX,\OO_\XX)$ be a ringed site.
 Then a \textit{vector bundle} on $\XX$ is a locally free $\OO_\XX$-module of finite and constant rank.\end{defi}

 Our first main theorem concerns the situation at primes bigger than $3$: